anthonyshew/design-system-sample/README.md

+**Make sure you install the VSCode extension when it asks.** It will make it so VSCode recommends you Tailwind classes.
+Took a lot of the pain out of Tailwind for me.

 Design system walkthrough to try see if we can iron out if this will create good DX.
 My instinct is that this worked out quite well.
 But I don't know how it will scale.